 Arguably not.
 A round can be cleared and the rifle returned to battery by pulling the charging handle in many cases.
 If insufficient cleaning and/or lubrication is the issue, the fix is time spent with a cleaning rod and patches.

 What is the best thing to do, then, if you have a malfunction?

 First, perform a press check or visual check that a round is chambered by pulling the charging handle back enough to open the bolt and have a look.
 (Make sure the rifle is pointed in a safe direction first, of course.)
 Unload by taking out the magazine and ejecting the round.
 Reload, and see if the issue repeats.
 If so, try moving the bolt by hand by pulling on it with a fingertip or moving it with your thumb.

 If it doesn’t move or fully seat when pulled by a finger, chances are you have an issue that a forward assist won’t help with.

-While arguably redundant, a forward assist can quickly get the gun back into battery in the right conditions and very quickly.
+While arguably redundant, a forward assist can quickly get the gun back into battery in the right conditions and so so quickly.
 They’re functional, to be sure, but are also arguably unnecessary…though that isn’t going to stop a lot of AR-15 rifle makers from installing them.

 What do you think, though?
 Necessary feature or useless relic?
 Sound off in the comments.